Flureo/PingBlocker/README.md

 # PingBlocker

-PingBlocker is a Minecraft plugin that hides servers from server scanners.
+PingBlocker is a open-source Minecraft plugin that hides servers from server scanners!
 Server scanners work by first scanning every ip with 25565 open.
 Then they scan all of those ips to see if it's a Minecraft server.
 To do this they send a ping request packet to the server that sends them back a json file format status of the server.